 Data from Bangladesh and Nepal should not be directly compared as differences between the two countries may reflect the differing vehicle fleets in use.
 In Bangladesh, mini-buses are mostly private four-wheeled vehicles hired by one family or organisation and have therefore been included with cars.
 In Nepal, mini-buses may also be four-wheeled vehicles but these are public transport vehicles and have therefore been included in the Bus category.
 Measurement period in Bangladesh: June 2013-May 2014 (before implementation of the speed management programme).
-Measurement period in Nepal: 1 May 2019-30 April 2020.
+Measurement period in Nepal: 1 May 2019-30 April 2020 the victim (9% missing, usually because the victims had left the scene before the LRK arrived).
+In Nepal, LRKs were concerned about the completion of data fields for multivehicle or complex crashes.
+These concerns were addressed with explanation from the LRK coordinator about how such events should be recorded.